 The procedure is detailed below.
 Discuss your risks and outcome expectations with your SSI back surgeon.
 This has been a successful procedure for thousands of patients.

 Your doctor inserts a guide wire through a small incision to locate the affected disc in your spine.
-He uses a fluoroscope, which displays live X-ray images, to make sure that he correctly lines up the route to the damaged disc.
+The surgeon uses a fluoroscope, which displays live X-ray images, to make sure that he or she correctly lines up the route to the damaged disc.

 The surgeon passes a series of dilation tubes over the guide wire, pushing apart the tissue to create an opening to your vertebrae.
-Then he removes the guide wire.
+Then he or she removes the guide wire.